DoD-Platform-One/bigbang/docs/developer/scripts/README.md

       ```

 2. If you get a failure from the script study and correct the error.
 Then run script with "-d" option to clean up resources.
 Then re-run your original command.

-3. On a Mac you might experience some pop-up widnows.
-If that happens just quit the windows by typing the letter 'q'.
-The script should continue successfully.
+3. Occasionally a ssh command will fail because of connection problems.
+If this happens the script will fail with "unexpected EOF".
+Simply try again.
+Run the script with ```-d``` to clean up resources.
+Then re-run your original command.